 Our congregation size varies.
 Typically, we will have between 100-125 attendees on Sunday morning but could see as many as 140.
 Currently, only small groups such as Jr./Sr. High, God’s Cadets, and the 1835 Group (Young Adults) meet on Sunday evenings.

 The physical address of the church is 215 Ann Street, in Ravenswood.

 Your GPS will bring you to the front door.
-Parking is available both on-street surrounding the church, or in the gravel parking lot located across the church behind the apartments.
+Parking is available on-street surrounding the church, and in the gravel parking lot located across the church behind the apartments.
 You can enter that parking area from Sycamore Street.
-Much of the street parking is gone by 10:20, so plan to come early.
+Much of the street parking is gone by 10:25, so plan to arrive early.

 Once inside, you’ll find a church that is steeped with a history of over 150 years.
-The sanctuary is simply beautiful and very traditional in appearance.
+The sanctuary is beautiful and very traditional in appearance.

 If you have additional questions about our service format or about the church in general, please call the office at (304) 273-9910.
 You and your family are welcome to stop by and visit the church throughout the week between 8-Noon and take a tour.

 Everyone at FBC would consider it an honor and blessing if you and your family decide to become a part of our church family.
 We are not perfect by any means, but we do love the Lord and each other.
 We strive to be the best Christians that we can be.
 We can do so much more together than we can do individually.
 Thank you for considering FBC as your home church.
 Come and let’s grow in Christ together.